 Items I Generally don’t buy at Costco

-• Foods that I can’t eat fast enough on my own before they go bad (i.e. a bag of 6 avocados or 6 bell peppers, a 3 lb tub of Fage yogurt, etc.)
+• Foods that I can’t eat fast enough on my own before they go bad (i.e. bags of 5 giant avocados or 6 bell peppers, a 3 lb tub of Fage yogurt, etc.)

 • Items that are cheaper at the grocery store (on sale or at their regular price).
 While a lot of things are cheaper at Costco, not everything is.
-For example, the best price for organic oats is $1.50/lb in the bulk bins at my local Whole Foods.
+For example, the best price I’ve found for organic oats is actually at my local Whole Foods ($1.50/lb in the bulk bins)!

-• Items that are pretty inexpensive to start with, so committing to buy a giant quantity at only a marginally cheaper (or the same) price doesn’t really make sense (i.e. rice).
+• Items that are pretty inexpensive to start with (i.e. rice), so committing to buy a giant quantity at only a marginally cheaper (or the same) price doesn’t really make sense for me personally

 • Things that are a good deal but I don’t have a place to store them (i.e. 20 rolls of paper towels)